juanCoder64/IRIS/Viewers-3.10.1/platform/docs/docs/platform/services/data/ToolbarService.md

 ### Basic

-The simplest toolbarButtons definition has the following properties:
+The simplest toolbarButtonsPatient definition has the following properties:

 ![toolbarModule-zoom](../../../assets/img/toolbarModule-zoom.png)